wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

         key: special.how
 </pre>

-A pod manifest uses the valueFrom key and the configMapKeyRef value to read the values:
+Within a pod manifest, <tt>valueFrom</tt> key and the configMapKeyRef value to read the values:

 <pre>volumes:
   - name: config-volume